 Once you have established metrics for measuring deployment frequency, these numbers can then be used to inform strategic planning decisions.
 Examining trends in deployment data allows you to identify opportunities for improvement and uncover areas where additional resources may be needed in order to make sure that software changes are delivered on time and without any issues.
 Additionally, deploying more frequently allows businesses to introduce new features more quickly while ensuring that their products remain competitive in the market.

 Deployment frequency is an important metric for DevOps teams and organisations.
 It provides insight into how quickly software changes are being implemented and the impact they are having on customer satisfaction levels.
 By collecting accurate data on deployment frequencies over time, businesses can create measurable metrics that will enable them to track progress towards their goals.
 They will also make better-informed decisions around resource allocation and process optimisation in order to maximise efficiency across the board.
-With these in mind, there’s no doubt that measuring deployment frequency is essential to any successful digital transformation strategy!
+However, while deployment frequency can be an indicator of the speed of delivery, it can also result in organisations prioritising high volume of small changes that don’t accurately reflect the productivity of these software teams, especially when you compare different parts of an organisation, e.g. mobile vs. treasury management in a bank, where the deployment frequency can vary significantly.

 Developer Analytics from BlueOptima